VinayakFia/Obsidian/COMP3153/Preliminary Proposal - Vinayak Fialok.md

 ### Extensibility
 1. Previously I mentioned that cars can only cross the intersection straight.
 We can introduce a new traffic light which enables cars to cross left and right as well.
 This will **significantly** increase complexity.
 However, will lead to a more useful model. **My aim is to validate such a system in the end!**.
 This also leads to more safety properties to validate for pedestrians and cars.
 However, this also leads to a two lane road, which undoubtably may increase complexity too much.
-2. As an add on to the above, or more likely, an alternative: TOpen green light.
-In such a light, cars may cross right, buy only if there is no other cars impeding their path.
+2. As an add on to the above, or more likely, an alternative: The open green light with turns allowed.
+In such a light, cars may cross right and left, buy only if there is no other cars or pedestrians impeding their path.
 This is very interesting, as it may lead to certain scenarios where a crossing is bottle necked by cars turning right.